ngoctinn/Minimart_Project_WPF/README.md

 # 🏪 MiniMart Project - MiniMart Management Software

 ## 📃 Description
-A comprehensive C# WPF application meticulously crafted as the final project for the second semester of the 2023-2024 academic year at SGU (Saigon University).
-This powerful solution seamlessly integrates C#, SQL Server, Entity Framework (EF), MVVM architecture, and the visually stunning MaterialDesign WPF framework, delivering an exceptional mini-mart management experience.
+A C# WPF application for mini-mart management, developed as the final project for the second semester of the 2023-2024 academic year at SGU (Saigon University).
+Built using C#, SQL Server, Entity Framework (EF), MVVM architecture, and MaterialDesign WPF.

 ## ✨ Features
 - 📦 Product category management